kubernetes/community/wg-security-audit/RFP.md

 The vendor should preform both source code analysis as well as live evaluation of Kubernetes.

+The vendor should document the Kubernetes configuration and architecture that the audit was preformed against for the creation of a "audited reference architecture" artifact.

 After vendor selection the working group will establish a 60 minute kick-off meeting to answer any initial questions and explain Kubernetes architecture.

 The working group will be available weekly to meet with the selected vendor.
 And provide subject matter experts on requested components.